Maryland Club

-Founded in 1857, the Maryland Club is one of the oldest private clubs in the United States that was founded as an exclusive men's club.
-Its large Romanesque clubhouse, dating to 1891, is located in Baltimore’s historic Mount Vernon neighborhood, where it has always had its home.
+The Maryland Club is a private social club in Baltimore, Maryland.
+Founded in 1857 as an exclusive men's club, it is today one of the oldest surviving such clubs.
+Its 1891 Romanesque clubhouse, located at 1 East Eager Street in the Mount Vernon neighborhood, was listed on the National Register of Historic Places in 2024.

-The Club’s members have traditionally numbered among the region’s most prominent business, professional, civic and nonprofit leaders.
-Though membership is by invitation only, the Club says it wants a diverse membership of outstanding individuals regardless of race, gender, religion, ethnicity or sexual orientation.
+The Club’s members have traditionally been among the region’s most prominent business, professional, civic and nonprofit leaders.
+Membership is by invitation only.
+The Club's website says it wants a diverse membership of outstanding individuals regardless of race, gender, religion, ethnicity or sexual orientation.